Please ensure Javascript is enabled for purposes of website accessibility

 One of the limitations of an SPC is that a Portfolio cannot enter into a binding agreement with another Portfolio, as they do not constitute two separate contracting parties.

-As noted above, in the case of insurance companies established as SPC's, an insurer registered as an SPC is able to incorporate each of its 'cells' as a 'portfolio insurance company' (PIC); each PIC is a subsidiary of the SPC, and the shares in a PIC are held by the SPC attributable to a particular Portfolio.
+As noted above, in the case of insurance companies established as SPC's, an insurer registered as an SPC is able to incorporate each of its "cells" as a "portfolio insurance company" (PIC).
+Each PIC is a subsidiary of the SPC, and the shares in a PIC are held by the SPC attributable to a particular Portfolio and, accordingly, a PIC is able to contract with another PIC within the same SPC.

 Limitation of directors’ indemnity